Skip to Content

 How Much to Tip at the Hotel Front Desk

-There is no need to tip when checking into your Las Vegas hotel unless you receive an unprecedented level of service or an upgraded accommodation that was not expected.
+There is no need to tip when checking into your Las Vegas hotel unless you receive an unprecedented level of service or upgraded accommodation that was not expected.

 Some Vegas travelers will use the $20 trick, sliding the front desk worker $20 upfront, in an attempt to obtain an upgrade.